vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-csv.md

       # The sequence of fields and nebula.fields must correspond to each other.
       nebula.fields: [name]

-      # Specify a column of data in the table as the source of vertex VID in the Nebula Graph.
+      # Specify a column of data in the table as the source of VIDs in the Nebula Graph.
       # The value of vertex must be the same as the column names in the above fields or csv.fields.
       # Currently, Nebula Graph {{nebula.release}} supports only strings or integers of VID.
       vertex: {